Shanghai Noon: Plot

 In Carson City, Roy discovers that both he and Wang are wanted by Lo Fong's ally Marshal Nathan Van Cleef, narrowly escaping capture.
-They reach Roy’s "hideout" (a bordello), and bond with each other while recuperating there.
-They are arrested by Van Cleef after a drunken encounter with Wang, and discover that Lo Fong is behind the princess’ abduction.
+They reach Roy's "hideout" (a bordello), and bond with each other while recuperating there.
+They are arrested by Van Cleef after a drunken encounter with Wang, and discover that Lo Fong is behind the princess' abduction.
 As they are about to be hanged, Wang frees himself, Falling Leaves shoots Roy loose, and they escape.
 Wang, upset at overhearing Roy tell a prostitute he is not Wang's friend, rides off alone.
 He finds Pei-Pei in Lo Fong's labor camp, but she wishes to stay and help the enslaved Chinese laborers.
-Lo Fong discovers Wang and attacks him, but Roy appears, saving Wang.
+Lo Fong discovers Wang and attacks him, but Roy appears, saving Wang and the two reconcile.

 The next day, the Imperial Guards bring gold to the Carson City Mission church to ransom Pei-Pei from Lo Fong, but the exchange is complicated by the appearance of Wang and Roy.
 Wang tells his fellow guards he will not allow them to take the princess against her wishes.
 As the guards and Lo Fong fight, Van Cleef arrives and engages Roy in a gunfight.
 Roy survives unscathed, and shoots Van Cleef through his sheriff's star, killing him.
-Wang fights the Imperial Guards as Lo Fong chases Pei-Pei through the rafters of the church, but Wang convinces his guards to let him go to Pei-Pei’s aid instead.
+Wang fights the Imperial Guards as Lo Fong chases Pei-Pei through the rafters of the church, but Wang convinces his guards to let him go to Pei-Pei's aid instead.
 Wang and Lo Fong reach the bell tower, and Pei-Pei is wounded.
 Wang dismantles the bell, causing the ropes to strangle Lo Fong to death.
 The Imperial Guards agree to let Pei-Pei remain in Nevada, and reward Wang and Roy with the ransom gold.

 Wallace and his gang arrive at the church, and demand that Roy and Wang come out and fight, but find themselves surrounded by the Sioux.
 At a Chinese cultural celebration, Roy shares a passionate kiss with Falling Leaves while Pei-Pei embraces Wang.
 Wang and Roy, who reveals his real name to be Wyatt Earp, become sheriffs and ride off after a new band of train robbers.